GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/composer/composer-vc-properties.md

 #### Parameters

-  - id: The id of the editing message.
+  - `id`: The id of the editing message.
-  - newText: The new text content of the message.
+  - `newText`: The new text content of the message.

 ### `typingMention(in:)`